DrivingGodJ/BiliShelf/README.en.md

   - supports resume, automatic cooldown, and throttling strategies that try to reduce risk-control triggers
 - Favorite-action listener: enabled by default; watches favorite actions on Bilibili and reconciles them back into local data
 - Video detail cards for saved videos, reducing the "I know I saved something, but I no longer know what it was" problem after invalidation
-- Invalid-video recovery: try to recover title, cover, and description for unavailable videos
 - Import / export: supports `JSON` / `CSV`
 - WebDAV backup: it is recommended to create the target directory in advance; supports configuration, connectivity testing, backup upload, download, and restore
 - Management-center experience: supports dark / light themes and CN / EN switching